kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 Argument         | Description                                                                | Format
 ---------------- | -------------------------------------------------------------------------- | ------
-blockCount       | Node's known number of blocks                                              | uint32
-knownBlockCount  | Maximum known number of blocks of all seeds that are connected to the node | uint32 lastBlockHash    | Hash of the last known block                                               | string peerCount        | Connected peers number	                                                  | uint32
+blockCount       | Node's known number of blocks                                              | int knownBlockCount  | Maximum known number of blocks of all seeds that are connected to the node | int lastBlockHash    | Hash of the last known block                                               | string peerCount        | Connected peers number	                                                  | int